Space sexology: Anticipated risks and benefits of sexuality in space

 Dubé et al. (2021) proposed that space organizations should embrace the discipline of space sexology to enhance the benefits and mitigate the risks of human sexuality and intimacy in space.
 The researchers described risks associated with the physical and chemical properties of space environments, such as the effects of ionizing radiation and gravitational changes on fertility, conception, pregnancy and fetal/child development.
+Biological risks have been noted when looking at potential impacts of cosmic radiation.
+Research has shown that gametes and embryonic development have been affected, and has further raised concerns about fertility and long-term genetic health.
+Ethically, the need to prevent sexual harassment and ensure informed consent in confined, high-stress environments are strong and important concerns (FreeAstroScience, 2024).

 Other risks are related to the intimacy and needs of space-travelers, such as the limited privacy on spacecraft, hygienic concerns, long-term isolation and mental health repercussions arising from lack of sexual fulfilment.
 Dubé and colleagues (2021) also expressed concern over the potential sexual violence and harassment as these acts have already occurred in space simulation contexts.
 This concern was reiterated by Santaguida and colleagues (2022) who argued that it is “time to plan for #MeToo in space.”
 For example, Judith Lapierre, co-author of the article, experienced sexual harassment on a 110-day experiment on a Mir Space Station replica.
 Less than a month into the experiment, Lapierre was non-consensually grabbed and kissed by a Russian crew member who oversaw the mission.
 She was also subjected to other forms of sexist behaviors by her male colleagues.
 While discussing these events in another publication, Lapierre stated: "It is time, more than ever, to meet the real challenges of space exploration, with honesty, transparency, and by recognizing that Earth's unacceptable behaviors are also Space's unacceptable behaviors for a spacefaring civilization".

-Dubé and colleagues (2021) identified some of the benefits that could accompany studying sex in space.
-Such benefits directly impact the health and well-being of astronauts, an idea supported by an extensive body of research conducted on the positive benefits of sex on both physiological and psychological aspects of human functioning.
-Physiologically, sex can have a positive impact on stress levels, blood pressure, sleep, immune functioning and cardiovascular health.
-Psychologically, sex is important in maintaining a positive self-esteem and body image, and masturbation (a practical and accessible practice) has been shown to be particularly healthy and important in relieving sexual tension and stress.
+Dubé and colleagues (2021) identified several benefits that could accompany studying sex in space, noting that such benefits directly impact the health and well-being of astronauts.
+These ideas are supported by research on the positive effects of sexual activity on physiological and psychological functioning.
+Physiologically, sex can reduce stress levels, lower blood pressure, improve sleep quality, enhance immune functioning, and support cardiovascular health (Brody, 2010; Dubé & Santaguida, 2021).
+Psychologically, sexual activity and masturbation were met with improved mood, self-esteem, and body image while also relieving tension and stress (Levin, 2007).
+Looking past the health of an individual, intimacy, in its many forms, may provide social benefits by strengthening bonds and creating trust and cooperation among crew members, which could reduce conflict and enhance teamwork in confined, high-stakes environments, like those that are seen in space exploration (Dubé & Santaguida, 2021).
+Scholars argue that these physiological, psychological, and social benefits could play a crucial role in ensuring astronaut well-being and mission success during long-duration spaceflight.